sajinieKavindya/Synapse-VSCode-Extension-Demo/README.md

         }
     });
 ```

-It is compulsory to update the package.json Extension Manifest file to support Language Mode change
+It is Mandatory to update the package.json Extension Manifest file to as follows

+Contribute definition of the SynapseXml language so that this will enrich the knowledge VS Code has about the SynapseXml language.

 ```
 "languages": [